tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 After in-ear monitoring is enabled, the local user can hear their own voice.

->?This API takes effect only if the user wears headphones.
+>This API takes effect only if the user wears headphones.